sjobeek/pytribe/README.md

 Installation
 ____________

-To install with pip, use 'pip install git+https://github.com/sjobeek/pytribe.git`
+To install with pip, use `pip install git+https://github.com/sjobeek/pytribe.git`